ElectricMolasses/battleship/README.md

 ## Functions

+Functionality is split between three main areas.

+#### battleship.js

+Contains the basegame logic, ability to track board state and ship health ability to fire on cells.
+Completely separate from the front end where it will actually draw the results of game logic.

+#### interface.js

+The middle man that takes requests from the front end system and speaks to the game logic to negotiate whether or not moves are valid, and what happens when a valid move is provided.

+#### main.js

+The front end engine, handles drawing player boards and updating elements to reflect the current state of the game.
+Also handles adding click listeners to send requests to the interface so the user can actually play.

 ### The Board

 The board is designed as an array of objects, where the objects track state.
 You can pull whether or not that cell contains a ship, as well as whether or not a cell has been hit through the object properties.
 Ships are not their own objects, only properties spread across multiple cells.